MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-portal.md

 ### Create a key

-1. Sign in to the Azure Stack Hub user portal `https://portal.local.azurestack.external`.
+1. Sign in to the Azure Stack Hub admin portal `https://adminportal.local.azurestack.external`.

 2. From the dashboard, select **All resources**, select the key vault that you created earlier, and then select the **Keys** tile.